astrapi69/silly-collection/README.md

 `<major>.<minor>.<patch>`

-The only exception from the oficial guidelines are the following:
+The only exception from the official guidelines are the following:

 If the minor and patch version ends with a zero then the minor and the patch can be omitted.